Westminster College (Pennsylvania)

-Westminster College is a private, liberal arts college in New Wilmington, Pennsylvania.
+Westminster College is a private liberal arts college in New Wilmington, Pennsylvania, United States.
 Founded in 1852, it is affiliated with the Presbyterian Church (USA).
-The student population is approximately 1,307 undergraduate and graduate students.
+The student population includes approximately 1,300 undergraduate and graduate students.

 History

-Westminster formed as a result of a meeting on Jan.
-21, 1852, between the Ohio and Shenango Presbyteries.
-In 2009, The Washington Monthly ranked Westminster College "third in social mobility" among 253 liberal arts colleges.
-In 2010, Forbes ranked Westminster first in the nation as the "Best College for Women in Science, Technology, Engineering and Math."
-In 2008 36% Westminster's graduating class received their degrees in the fields of science, technology, engineering and math (STEM)--and unusually, more of those STEM graduates were women than men.
+Westminster was formed as a result of a meeting on January 21, 1852, between the Ohio and Shenango Presbyteries.

 Campus

-Westminster is located in New Wilmington, Pennsylvania, a town of 2,466 residents located 50 mi north of Pittsburgh and 80 mi south of Erie and Cleveland on a 300 acre campus.
+Westminster is located in New Wilmington, Pennsylvania, a town of approximately 2,100 residents located 50 mi north of Pittsburgh and 80 mi south of Erie and Cleveland on a 300 acre campus.